How to Start Paying Off Debt in 6 Simple Steps

-So how, literally, do you do this?
-A good way to start is by opening a savings account with a bank that requires no minimum balance, like Ally or Barclay Savings, so you can start saving right away.
-The great thing about these two options is that they both pay at least 1% interest on your saving account balance.
+The great thing about these two options is that they both pay at least 1.10% interest on your saving account balance.
 That’s free money that over time, helps grow your emergency fund to the ideal amount you need it reach.

 #2 – Know Exactly What You Owe